ahmetkapusuz/smart-app-banner-react/README.md

 # Smart App Banner React Component

-This is a simple smart app banner component for react applications
+This is a simple smart app banner component for react applications.

 ## Installation